ONSITE: Close Reading: Fiction Writing Workshop (Only offered a few times a year!)

 This is an On-site course.
 Students must follow current Covid-19 protocols, as outlined on our website.
 For more info visit visarts.org.
 On-site courses do not come with studio access outside of class time.
 Paid open studio access is available through our Studio Access Program: if interested please visit visarts.org.

-Sopkin, April
+April Sopkin

-April Sopkin writes fiction and personal essays.
-She has been awarded a 2023 Elizabeth George Foundation grant to fund the completion of her short story collection.
-Her work has appeared in Joyland, Black Telephone Magazine, MIT Technology Review, Carve, Southern Indiana Review, and elsewhere.
+April Sopkin is the current Writer-in-Residence at VisArts.
+She was awarded a 2023 Elizabeth George Foundation grant, and her work has appeared in Joyland, MIT Technology Review, Carve, and elsewhere.
 She was a 2019 Tin House Scholar and her work has won the Raymond Carver Short Story Contest, the Patricia Aakhus Award, and the Frank McCourt Memoir Prize.
 April’s work has also been supported by fellowships and artist residencies, including the Tin House Summer Workshop, TENT: Creative Writing at the Yiddish Book Center, and the Virginia Center for the Creative Arts.